hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 map.put( key, value );
 ```

-Collections which return values of methods —such as `IMap.keySet`, `IMap.values`, `IMap.entrySet`, `MultiMap.get`, `MultiMap.remove`, `IMap.keySet`, `IMap.values`— contain cloned values.
+Collections which return values of methods (such as `IMap.keySet`, `IMap.values`, `IMap.entrySet`, `MultiMap.get`, `MultiMap.remove`, `IMap.keySet`, `IMap.values`) contain cloned values.
 These collections are NOT backed up by related Hazelcast objects.
 Therefore, changes to them are **NOT** reflected in the originals, and vice-versa.

 <br></br>

 ## How do I test my Hazelcast cluster?

 Hazelcast allows you to create more than one instance on the same JVM.
-Each member is called `HazelcastInstance` and each will have its own configuration, socket and threads, i.e. you can treat them as totally separate instances.
+Each member is called `HazelcastInstance` and each will have its own configuration, socket and threads, so you can treat them as totally separate instances.

 This enables you to write and to run cluster unit tests on a single JVM.
 Because you can use this feature for creating separate members different applications running on the same JVM (imagine running multiple web applications on the same JVM), you can also use this feature for testing your Hazelcast cluster.